helmutkn/Targeting-Lucid-Dreaming/README.md

 This repository contains an implementation of the **dreamento online**, altered from this (https://github.com/dreamento/dreamento) repository.

-Before you use this repository i suggest you visit the original one and follow the instructions there.
+Before you use this repository I suggest you visit the original one and follow the instructions there.

 ## changes from the original repository
 The TCP socket made problems in that the program was not able to read data from it.
 Therefore I implemented a raw socket to read the data put there by the HDServer.